kunitoki/popsicle/README.rst

 - Easy and quick to iterate over a JUCE application, no need to setup a build environment.
 - The way it allows to write JUCE code is very similar to how you would write it in C++.
-- Ships as wheel to be used in python scripts.
+- Ships as wheel to be used in python scripts, also with **pyi** files to ease IDEs autocompletion.
 - Allows embedding in existing JUCE apps (ships as a JUCE module).

 -------------